Windfisch/factorio-bot/README.md

 Path planning will hang for a long time if no path can be found.

-Once the character has reached the goal, it will continue walking to the last direction.
-Issuing any move command using W/A/S/D will stop it.

 When a new map has been created, starting the server and then the bot will crash the bot.
 As a workaround, start the server, stop the server, start the server again, and then you can start the bot.
 This is because on a new savegame chunks